Japan

 - Citizenship: No

-This route is capped around one year of authorised stay in the published structure—not a stepping-stone to permanent residence by itself.
-Long-term PR in Japan normally requires years in work-type or other qualifying statuses.
+Authorized stay is capped around one year in published rules.
+It does not lead to permanent residence by itself.
+Long-term PR in Japan usually needs years on work or other visas.

 Practical difficulty